Kulithalai Assembly constituency

 Kulithalai is a state assembly constituency in Karur district in the state of Tamil Nadu, India.
 Its State Assembly Constituency number is 137.
 It consists of portions of the Kulithalai taluks.
 It is included in Perambalur Lok Sabha constituency.
+Former chief minister Karunanidhi represented this.

 Demographics

 Gender demographic of Kulithalai as of 09.11.2022, taken post the State General election in 2022.